manzt/cron-tweet/README.md

 TWITTER_ACCESS_TOKEN_SECRET=<Access Token Secret>
 ```

-This file is ignored by `.gitingore` so you won't accidently check-in your
+This file is ignored by `.gitingore` so you won't accidentally check-in your
 private keys to your public repository.

 ## Getting started